Volbeat: Line-up changes (2010–2015)

-Volbeat were confirmed to be playing Download festival June 2013.
-Volbeat announced in December that their new album would be released in 2013.
-A spring tour with Danko Jones and Spoken was announced in December.
-In January 2013, Volbeat revealed the name of the new album, Outlaw Gentlemen & Shady Ladies, and that was released in the spring of 2013.

-On 4 February 2013, it was announced that Rob Caggiano, formerly of Anthrax, had officially joined the band as second guitarist.
-He had been producing and recording guest solos on the band's upcoming album, Outlaw Gentlemen and Shady Ladies, which the band also announced will be released on 8 April 2013 (GSA on 5 April and US on 9 April), before being asked to join as a full-time member.
-Singer and guitarist Michael Poulsen said of the chemistry between Caggiano and the rest of the band "The collaboration with Rob in the studio was so inspiring and in good spirit that we the decided to keep him.
+In February 2013, Rob Caggiano, formerly of Anthrax, joined the band as second guitarist.
+He had been producing and recording guest solos on the band's upcoming album, Outlaw Gentlemen & Shady Ladies, before being asked to join as a full-time member.
+Singer and guitarist Michael Poulsen called the collaboration between Caggiano and the rest of the band "so inspiring and in good spirit that we the decided to keep him.
 Basically we went into the studio as a three piece and came out as a whole band!"
+The album, Outlaw Gentlemen & Shady Ladies, was released in April 2013.

+Volbeat toured with Danko Jones and Spoken in spring 2013 and played at the Download festival in June 2013.

-Michael Poulsen confirmed during the band's 2015 tour with Anthrax and Crobot, that a new album was in the works, hinting that it would be released in 2016, and demoed a new song throughout "The Devil's Bleeding Crown" tour.
+In 2015, the band worked on a new album, with a new song demoed throughout "The Devil's Bleeding Crown" tour.

-In April 2015, singer Poulsen revealed that he had so far written seven songs for the next album.
-In November 2015, the band announced that Kjølholm would leave Volbeat.
-They emphasised, that he left in good terms with the band.
-Poulsen and Larsen said that "Anders has been a loyal friend and bandmate since 2001. ...
-We're very thankful for this and wish Anders all the best in the future."
-Kjølholm likewise wished all the best for the rest of the band.
+In November 2015, Kjølholm left Volbeat on, as both sides emphasised, good terms with the band.